joseph8th/mandelbrat/README.md

 Note
 ----

 This version is NOT fully functional.
 Crypto functionality has not been implemented here.
-The crypto SPIs are being developed as standalone services for future compatibility with other crypto APIs.
-Expect all this in v1.0-alpha.
+The crypto SPIs are being developed (slowly) with an eye toward making them standalone services for future compatibility with other crypto APIs.
+Expect all this in v1.0.

 IOW, this version is a pared-down and profile-driven Mandelbrot Set explorer.
 Don't expect fancy graphics (yet).